determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

    distributed training jobs are not scheduled and wait indefinitely.
 For example, if every agent in the cluster has eight GPUs, a job with ``slots_per_trial`` set to ``12`` is never scheduled.

-   If a multi-GPU experiment does not become active after a minute or so, please confirm that ``slots_per_trial`` is set so that it can be scheduled within these constraints.
-The CLI command ``det task list`` can also be used to check if any other tasks are using GPUs and preventing your experiment from using all the GPUs on a machine.
+   If a multi-GPU experiment does not become active after a minute or so, please ensure that ``slots_per_trial`` is set so that it can be scheduled within these constraints.
+You can also use the CLI command ``det task list`` to check if any other tasks are using GPUs and preventing your experiment from using all the GPUs on a machine.

 ***********************
  Distributed Inference
 ***********************

-PyTorch users can also use the existing distributed training workflow with PyTorchTrial to accelerate their inference workloads.
-This workflow is not yet officially supported, so users must specify certain training-specific artifacts that are not used for inference.
+PyTorch users have the option to use the existing distributed training workflow with PyTorchTrial to accelerate their inference workloads.
+This workflow is not yet officially supported, therefore, users must specify certain training-specific artifacts that are not used for inference.
 To run a distributed batch inference job, create a new PyTorchTrial and follow these steps:

 -  Load the trained model and build the inference dataset using ``build_validation_data_loader()``.
 -  Specify the inference step using ``evaluate_batch()`` or ``evaluate_full_dataset()``.